todogroup/todogroup.org/content/en/blog/cases-porsche-sony-ospo-book.md

 {{< button link="https://ospobook.todogroup.org/use-cases/" text="Learn about Sony Use Case" >}}

 ## About the OSPO Book Project

-If you'd like to learn more about the OSPO book, we recommend reading this article about its [2024 roadmap and ways you can contribute to the project](https://todogroup.org/blog/ospo-book-2024-roadmap/).

 The OSPO Book now features [over 20 contributors from diverse fields and sectors](https://ospobook.todogroup.org/07-chapter/).
 This initiative and the community sustaining it aims to: